EmbeddedAtUM/mason/README.md

 -----------

 The Mason test is a protocol for detecting Sybil identities in 802.11 ad hoc wireless networks.
+See our
-See our [technical report](http://coming.soon) for a full description.
+[journal publication](http://arxiv.org/abs/1403.5871) for a full description.

 Status
 ------